 Once the test is completed you will have a chance to recover while still being monitored.
 Once your vital signs return to normal you can leave the test area and resume your normal activities with no restrictions.

 Why Stress Your Heart?

-A stress test is a reliable way to find out what is going on with your heart condition.
+Cardiologists NYC and cardiac doctors around the world are using a stress test as a reliable way to find out what is going on with your heart condition.
 Your cardiologist often can pinpoint a diagnosis from a stress test when he suspects you might have: